plone/training/eggs2.rst

 We have to modify the generated files slightly.

 In :file:`setup.py`, we completely remove the variables setup_requires and paster_plugins.
-These are required for seldomly features and add a lot of code into the source directory that we don't want.
+These are required for features that are rarely used and add a lot of code into the source directory that we don't want.
 To the :samp:`install_requires` list, we add an entry for :samp:`plone.api`.

 The file :file:`tests.py` we just delete.
 This is an outdated test system and we don't want you to start from there.